WCPT/website/content/events/creating-exam-blueprints-session-1.md

   and skills needed to develop well-structured exam blueprints that align with instructional goals and ensure valid and reliable assessments.
 ---
+**Join us for a comprehensive 2-hour workshop on creating effective exam blueprints.
+This workshop is designed to equip participants with the knowledge and skills needed to develop well-structured exam blueprints that align with instructional goals and ensure valid and reliable assessments.**

 During this workshop, you will:

 * Recognise the importance of exam blueprints in the assessment process.